Severe cutaneous adverse reactions

 Type IV hypersensitivity reactions are off-target drug reactions, i.e. reactions in which a drug causes toxicity by impacting a biological target other than the one(s) for which it is intended.
 They are T cell-initiated delayed hypersensitivity reactions occurring selectively in individuals who may be predisposed to do so because of the genetically-based types of human leukocyte antigens (i.e. HLA) or T-cell receptors they express; the efficiency with which they absorb, distribute to tissues, metabolize, and eliminate a drug or drug metabolite; or less well-defined idiosyncrasies.

-SCARs are here considered as a group focusing on the similarities and differences in their pathophysiologies, clinical presentations, instigating drugs, and recommendations for drug avoidance.
-Further details on these syndromes can be found on their individual Wikipedia pages.
+Categorizing SCARs as a group focuses on the similarities and differences in their pathophysiologies, clinical presentations, instigating drugs, and recommendations for drug avoidance.